 Step 1: Eliminating the Source of Yeast and Fungus

-The first step in treating toenail fungus is mimicking the most effective and natural ways to fight candida.
+The first step in treating toenail fungus is using one of the most effective and natural ways to fight candida.
 In other words, you’ll likely need to make some changes in your diet and adopt a candida diet.
 The most crucial tactic for treating candida overgrowth is to eliminate what feeds the yeast and candida virus living in your digestive tract in the first place: sugars and conventional grain products.

 Candida albicans is a common yeast that grows inside the human body.
 In healthy people, other bacteria and immune cells keep this yeast under control so it doesn’t cause any problems, but in some people candida can become overgrown and cause infections in various areas.
 One of the ways candida shows up is through the skin where it can cause noticeable reactions or infections.
 Other ways are on the mouth, vagina and anus.